DinoVukelic/New-Graph-for-Data-Extraction/README.md

     On Error GoTo FailSafe

-    ' If it's already a date/time, just convert
+    ' 1) If it's already a date/time, just convert:
     If IsDate(textValue) Then
         SafeParseTime = CDbl(textValue)
         Exit Function
     End If

+    ' 2) If it's numeric and between 0 and 1, treat it as a time fraction of a day:
+    If IsNumeric(textValue) Then
+        If textValue >= 0 And textValue < 1 Then
+            SafeParseTime = CDbl(textValue)
+            Exit Function
+        End If
+    End If

-    ' If it's a 6-digit numeric string like "002508", parse manually If VarType(textValue) = vbString Then
+    ' 3) If it's a 6-digit numeric string like "002508", parse manually (hhmmss)
+    If VarType(textValue) = vbString Then
         If Len(textValue) = 6 And IsNumeric(textValue) Then
             SafeParseTime = TimeSerial(Left(textValue, 2), Mid(textValue, 3, 2), Right(textValue, 2))